JordanMicahBennett/Artificial-neural-networks-for-kids/README.md

 This short book is a chance to understand the whole structure of an elementary, but powerful artificial neural network, just as well as you understand how to write your name.”

-JORDAN'S INTUITIVE VISUALIZATION OF BACK-PROGPAGATION ALGORITHM (FROM PAPER)
+INTUITIVE VISUALIZATION OF BACK-PROGPAGATION ALGORITHM (FROM PAPER)
 ============================================
 ![Alt text](https://github.com/JordanMicahBennett/Artificial-neural-networks-for-kids/blob/master/_image_ii.png "default page")
+The large back-propagation diagram above was created by Jordan Micah Bennett, using Microsoft Paint.

 RESEARCH GATE PAPER